Issues & Advocacy

 WRA’s goal is to create a better environment for restaurants to concentrate on what they do best and provide an engaging place for employees and guests to thrive.
 WRA has your back.

-industry problems of all kinds, not just legislation on alcohol, taxes or local issues.
+WRA is the one trade association in Wisconsin that identifies threats to restaurants and taverns and lobbies to address industry problems of all kinds, not just legislation on alcohol, taxes or local issues.

 Personal Property Tax